ErikLMFerrari/ErikLMFerrari/README.md

 ### Olá, tudo bem?
-Pegue uma pipoca, acomode-se e fique a vontade 👋
+Pegue uma pipoca, um suco e fique a vontade 👋

 Here are some ideas to get you started: